 Although reasonably durable, the elements can take their toll on timber, so when buying your wooden shed look for timber that is:

-Dip treated.
-This process involves applying preservative to the timber to protect it against rot and decay.
-You will need to re-apply throughout the life of your shed in order to maintain this protection.
+Dip-treated - this timber is pre-treated with preservative to protect it against rot and decay.
+Re-apply throughout the life of your shed to maintain this protection.

-Wooden sheds come in three different styles – also known as constructions, cladding or designs – and all of our wooden sheds come with floors.
+All of our wooden sheds come with floors and they're offered in three different styles – also known as constructions, cladding or designs – overlap, tongue and groove and shiplap.

-Another type of tongue and groove shed, our shiplap range is made from extra-strong cladding and includes an oust at the top to ensure that rain runs straight off the top without damaging the joints.
-As well as this, the panels are nailed into place, not only giving it a superior finish, but also increasing the weather resistance – even in extreme conditions.
+A premium type of tongue and groove construction, our shiplap range is made from extra-strong cladding.
+It also includes an oust at the top so that any rain runs straight off the top without damaging the joints.
+The panels are nailed into place, giving a superior finish and increasing the weather resistance – even in extreme conditions.

 Once you’ve decided on your preferred type of shed, it’s time to check out what other features are available to make sure it delivers exactly what you need.

-There are three different options of roof that you can choose from - pent, apex and curved.
+There are two different options of shed roof that you can choose from - apex or pent.

-Another option that gives you increased headroom; the curved roof is one of the newest designs, giving your shed a contemporary look.
+For extra headroom, consider a curved pent roof.
+This is one of the newest designs, giving your shed a contemporary look.
 The roof hangs over the sides of the shed slightly, providing your doors and/or windows with extra protection from the elements.
 This is something to consider if your shed is going to be very exposed, such as on an allotment.

 Felt is the classic roof covering for wooden sheds and comes in two main varieties - sand and mineral felt.

-- Orientated Strand Board (OSB) is an engineered wood flooring made from compressed layers of wood strands stuck together.
+Orientated Strand Board (OSB) - this is an engineered wood flooring made from compressed layers of wood strands stuck together

-- Tongue and groove flooring (pictured) is the stronger option.
-Made from separate wooden boards that are designed to interlock, this is the option to choose if you're storing heavy items.
+Tongue and groove flooring (pictured) - this is the stronger option.
+Made from separate wooden boards that are designed to interlock, this is better-suited if you're storing heavy items.

-Consider your access options with two types of shed door - double and single doors.
+Consider your shed's access options with two types of shed door - single and double doors.

 When deciding if you'd like a shed with windows, the most important factor is how you're planning to use your shed space.